FrankieBDev/GoogleMenstrualCycleCalendar/README.md

 4. Use **Cycle Tools → Predict from Settings only** to generate events.

+5. On first run, you may see a warning that the app isn’t verified by Google.
+This is normal for open-source projects.
+Click “Advanced → Continue” to proceed.
+The script only requests Calendar and Sheets permissions, and all data stays in your own Google account.

-5. In Google Calendar, make sure your `CalendarName` calendar is visible.
+6. In Google Calendar, make sure your `CalendarName` calendar is visible.

 ## Updating or resetting